TheBigSasha/RuntimeTester/README.md

 Right click on your project ``` -> Build Path -> Libraries -> Classpath -> Add External JARs... -> (navigate to and select RuntimeTester.jar)```

 ## 💻 Usage
+For a complete example, see the [sample project](https://github.com/TheBigSasha/RuntimeTester_DemoProject)

 ### 🚀 Launching the GUI
 To launch the GUI with the default demos,
 ```java